slideloft/new-docs/building-apps/xlm-payments.md

 ---
-title: Make XLM Payments
+title: Make XBN Payments
 order: 50
 ---

-# Make XLM Payments
+# Make XBN Payments

- In this tutorial we’re going to modify our \[base wallet app\]\(./basic-wallet.mdx\) to include functionality to send XLM to other Stellar accounts.
+ In this tutorial we’re going to modify our \[base wallet app\]\(./basic-wallet.mdx\) to include functionality to send XBN to other Stellar accounts.

 [View keystore boilerplate code on GitHub](https://github.com/stellar/stellar-demo-wallet/tree/keystore)

 In the [Build a Basic Wallet section](basic-wallet.md), we did the hard work of wiring up a secure client and rock-solid key creation and storage structure with a clear plan for key use and management.
 Now that we have a method for creating an account — and for storing that account's secrets so they're safe and easy to use — we're ready to start making payments.
-We'll start with XLM payments since they're a little simpler; in the [next sectiion](custom-assets.md), we'll look at how to support payments for other assets.
+We'll start with XBN payments since they're a little simpler; in the [next sectiion](custom-assets.md), we'll look at how to support payments for other assets.

 There isn’t too much that's new or complicated here: we'll be building on what we already have.
 Again, most of the work will be in `src/components/wallet/`; however, before we dive into that file let’s clean up our project just a touch and add some helpful polish.
 Namely a loader component.